 That’s what I did.
 I waited in a safe place with no contact and observed, from a distance, his behavior and it just kept getting worse.
 Now, I hope that that doesn’t happen for you.
 For some women, they might see, “Oh wow, he’s making positive changes,” and they can see that.
 The actions are the most important thing.

-I was talking with Coach Joi the other day about one of our Church leaders who says that studying the Gospel changes behavior quicker than studying behavior changes behavior.
+I was talking the other day about one of our Church leaders who says that studying the Gospel changes behavior quicker than studying behavior changes behavior.
 I was thinking about that in the context of therapy or other places where an addict might go and talk about all the “reasons why.”

 Like, “I do it because I was abused as a kid” or “because my mom didn’t appreciate me” or “because my church leader shamed me” or whatever, and instead of them talking about the behavior, if we focus on the principles of health: honesty, accountability, fidelity, and just do that, even if your thought process isn’t quite there yet—and I agree that Christ can change our thoughts too—but I’m thinking that will change your behavior quicker then talking about why you do the bad thing that you do.